abapGit/docs.abapgit.org/src/user-guide/reference/abap-language-version.md

 With the 7.52 release, SAP provides the usage of the ABAP language version information in the on-premises world.

-abapGit has been enhanced to support consistent handling of the ABAP language version across the different abapGit "flavors" (open-source / part of SAP BTP ABAP Enviromnent).
+abapGit has been enhanced to support consistent handling of the ABAP language version across the different abapGit "flavors" (open-source / part of SAP BTP ABAP environment).

 :::warning
 Using ABAP language version in abapGit is still an experimental feature.